vedantterse/NoteVault/QUICK_SETUP.md

 # 🚀 Quick Setup Guide

-This guide will help you set up the Multi-Tenant SaaS Notes Application in **under 10 minutes**.
+This guide will help you set up the Multi-Tenant SaaS Notes Application.
 Follow these steps exactly to avoid any issues.

 ## 📋 Prerequisites